tomberek/mcm/manual/ii.md

 list, or in the Retired Reserve.

-"Supplies" includes material, equipment, and stores
+(26) "Supplies" includes material, equipment, and stores

 of all kinds.

-"Pay" includes basic pay, special pay, retainer pay,
+(27) "Pay" includes basic pay, special pay, retainer pay,

 incentive pay, retired pay, and equivalent pay, but does not include allowances.

-"Shall" is used in an imperative sense.
+(28) "Shall" is used in an imperative sense.

-"May" is used in a permissive sense.
+(29) "May" is used in a permissive sense.
 The words "no

 person may . . ." mean that no person is required, authorized, or permitted

 to do the act prescribed.

-"Includes" means "includes but is not limited
+(30) "Includes" means "includes but is not limited

  to."

-"Inactive-duty training" means-
+(31) "Inactive-duty training" means-

-duty prescribed for Reserves by the Secretary concerned under section
+(A) duty prescribed for Reserves by the Secretary concerned under section

  206 of title 37 or any other provision of law; and

-special additional duties authorized for Reserves by an authority
+(B) special additional duties authorized for Reserves by an authority

  designated by the Secretary concerned and performed by them on a voluntary